If You've Struggled With Parking in Hempstead, Sign the Residential Parking Petition Today.

-The Ingraham Estates Civic Association works with residents, Village and Town departments, and partner agencies to address long standing issues and improve daily life in our neighborhood.
-These are real outcomes driven by community advocacy, follow up, and persistence.
+The Ingraham Estates Civic Association works with residents, the Village, Town, County, State departments, and partner agencies to address long-standing issues and improve daily life in our neighborhood.
+These are real outcomes driven by community advocacy, follow-up, and persistence.

 Advocacy helped move repairs and safety improvements forward at the Hempstead LIRR station.